timescale/docs/promscale/installation/promscale-with-timescale-cloud/kubernetes.md

     curl https://raw.githubusercontent.com/timescale/promscale/0.14.0/deploy/static/deploy.yaml --output promscale-connector.yaml
     ```

-1. Edit the manifest and configure the TimescaleDB database details by adding the
+1. Edit the manifest and configure the TimescaleDB database details.
+Add the
-    parameter `<PROMSCALE_DB_URI>` in promscale secret and remove the other `<PROMSCALE_DB_*>`
+    `<PROMSCALE_DB_URI>` parameter in `promscale secret`, and remove the
+    other `<PROMSCALE_DB_*>` parameters.
+These are not required, because
-    parameters because Promscale Connector integrates with Timescale Cloud.
+    Promscale Connector integrates with Timescale Cloud directly.

 1. Deploy the manifest: